Tino Lettieri: Club career

-He was born as an Italian but was raised in Canada.
 Lettieri began his pro career with the Montreal Castors in the National Soccer League in 1976.
 In 1977, he played with the Minnesota Kicks in the North American Soccer League and played there until 1981.
 He went on to play the Vancouver Whitecaps in 1982 and 1983 and the Minnesota Strikers in 1984.
 He was named NASL North American Player of the Year in 1983 and had the league's best Goals Against Average in both 1982 and 1983.

 Lettieri was a regular in the original MISL.
 He continued to play for the Strikers as the team joined the indoor league, playing the 1984–85 season through to 1987–88.
 Lettieri was voted Goalkeeper of the Year for the 1986–87 season.
+Lettieri led the Strikers to a runner-up finish in the MISL playoffs during the 1985-86 season, as the team fell 4-3 in the championship round to the San Diego Sockers.
+Two years later, the Strikers won the Eastern Division.

 Lettieri finished his outdoor career in 1987 with the Hamilton Steelers in Canadian Soccer League.
 He was elected to the Canadian Soccer Hall of Fame in 2001.

 Lettieri is often remembered for his keeping a stuffed parrot in the back of his net during games.
 The bird was named "Ozzie".
 In 1985 the league banned Ozzie from the nets.

 International career

 Lettieri made his full international debut for Canada on 17 September 1980 in a 3–0 victory over New Zealand in Edmonton.
 He earned 24 caps for Canada and was the first-choice goalkeeper from 1980 until 1986.
 In the 1986 World Cup, Lettieri played two of Canada's three matches, the latter of which, a 0–2 defeat to the Soviet Union in Irapuato, was his final international appearance.

+In 2001, Lettieri was honored by the Canada Soccer Hall of Fame, and a year later was named a member of the Quebec Soccer Hall of Fame.
+He was named by Canada Soccer as one of the top 100 Canadian footballers of all time in 2012.

 Personal life

-Lettieri married the daughter of Minnesota North Stars hockey player and general manager Lou Nanne.
+Lettieri is married to Michelle Nanne, the daughter of Minnesota North Stars hockey player and general manager Lou Nanne.
 He now runs a successful food products business, Tino's Cafe Pizzeria, in Shorewood, Minnesota.
 His son, Vinni, played hockey for the University of Minnesota and signed with the New York Rangers in 2017.